Apollo

 Paihia Top 10 Holiday Park, Bay of Islands

-Boasting breathtaking Bay of Islands views, this top-notch RV park is a serenity-inducing place to stay.
-Friendly staff, sensational scenery, excellent amenities and a sociable vibe add to the appeal.
+With tranquil Bay of Islands waterfront surroundings, this well-equipped RV park is a relaxing place to stay.
+Friendly staff, native bush, and plenty of on-site facilities (including free Wi-Fi and a heated pool) add to the appeal.

 Port Jackson Campsite, Coromandel Peninsula

 Way up on the northern tip of the Coromandel Peninsula, this secluded spot is ideal for solitude-seekers.
 Grassy campsites straddle the shoreline, and the sunsets here are unreal.
-The gravel road in is a tad hairy, but the payoff is entirely worthwhile.
+The access road is remote and narrow—DOC recommends a reliable, well-maintained 4WD and careful driving.

 Te Kopahou Reserve, Wellington